rogerthatdata/getdata-assignment/README.md

 The script produces a single output file: **tidydata.txt**.
 This file can be read back into R using the **read.table()** function or optionally opened with a text editor, such as Notepad++.

 ### Code Book
-The code book describing the output can be found here:
+The [code book](https://github.com/rogerthatdata/getdata-assignment/blob/master/Code%20Book.md) describing the output can be found within this repository.

 ### Design Considerations
 1. The resulting tidy data file is wide rather than tall.